 10 Minute Cast Iron Blistered Shishito Peppers

 - Wash and dry shishito peppers.
 Heat the olive oil in a cast iron skillet over medium high heat.

-- Add shishito peppers and cook until blistered, about 10 minutes, flipping them halfway.
-Add sea salt to taste, and enjoy!
+- Add the shishito peppers and cook until blistered, about 10 minutes, flipping them halfway.
+Decrease heat as needed to promote even cooking and prevent burning.
+Add sea salt to taste before serving, and enjoy!

 - I like to use coarse or flaky sea salt for maximum flavor.

 - Other seasoning ideas include lemon juice, cumin, paprika, garlic, or red pepper flakes.